-When someone is in ketosis, the body uses fat as a back-up energy system.
+When someone is in ketosis, the body uses fat as a backup energy system.
 Normally and naturally, the body depends on glucose for all its energy needs.
 In ketosis, the body uses fatty acids as its energy source.
-Once the body adapts to this alternate source of energy, it seems to run more or less the same (except for muscles which work longer and harder when using glucoose, the natural source of energy.)
+Once the body adapts to this alternate source of energy, it seems to run more or less the same (except for muscles which work longer and harder when using glucose, the natural source of energy.)
 Exercise physiologists tell us that there is so little stored glucose in muscle on a carbohydrate-free diet, that muscles may fail to sustain strenuous movement after a few minutes of intense exercise.
 This means muscles used to sprint after a dog darting into the street, or a toddler about to climb up the rungs of a bookcase, will run out of energy reserves very quickly.

 However, the body has a way of getting around the lack of carbohydrates for its glucose source by making its own.
-Certain amino acids in the protein we eat are converted to glucose in a process call gluconeogenesis.
+Certain amino acids in the protein we eat are converted to glucose in a process called gluconeogenesis.
 This occurs in the liver and kidneys and, according to advice given to wannabe ketotics, must be prevented.
-According to one website, “Perfect Keto,” one should eat a specific ratio of fat to protein, because if too much protein and too little fat are consumed, the body will use the amino acids in protein as a source of self-made glucose.
-To prevent this, one should eat a very high fat diet, and only moderate amounts of protein, namely 75% fat, 20% protein, and a tiny amount of carbohydrate, 5%.
+According to one website, “Perfect Keto,” one should eat a specific ratio of fat to protein because if too much protein and too little fat are consumed, the body will use the amino acids in protein as a source of self-made glucose.
+To prevent this, one should eat a very high-fat diet, and only moderate amounts of protein, namely 75% fat, 20% protein, and a tiny amount of carbohydrate, 5%.

-You will know whether or not you have achieved your goal of ketosis by testing levels of ketone bodies in your urine, blood or breath.
+You will know whether or not you have achieved your goal of ketosis by testing levels of ketone bodies in your urine, blood, or breath.